CandelariaOrtizSosa/candelariaortizsosa/README.md

 ### Welcome to my profile!✨

-I'm Candelaria Ortiz, Graphic Designer with 3 years of experience and Front-End Development student.
-In the future I would like to combine the two careers to create functional and aesthetic websites.

-"Design is the fundamental soul of a man made creation" - Steve Jobs
+Hi!
+I'm Candelaria Ortiz.
+I work as a Manual Tester and I'm currently studying Test Automation with Selenium and Java.
+My goal is to improve professionally in order to contribute better tests to my company.

 <!--
 **CandelariaOrtizSosa/candelariaortizsosa** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.